Snohio/devops/overview.md

   - Stand-ups, Demos, Celebrations, Retrospectives, Post Incident Reviews
     - Some of this is easier in theory than practice.
     - This is the stuff that really takes practice.
+- Development of DoesAPI - What it started as, what it became
+- Chef Pipeline and the Jenkins Rebuild from Scratch story
+- Self Healing failure story
+  - Failing is an Option and how and when to pivot.
 - Building a Community of Practice

 ## DevOps Transformation - Where can you start?